F4C3L3SS/Data-Structure-Practice/README.md

 # Data-Structure-Practice

- This file contains the data structure implementation ranging from tree, linked list, queue, stack.
+ This repository contains the data structure implementation ranging from tree, linked list, queue, stack.